Make no mistake about it – executive resume writing trends change constantly.

 Your executive resume needn’t employ flashing lights and neon green, however, in order to make your point.

-Step into the use of color by altering your resume headlines with a subtle blue or shading a few areas for emphasis, as shown in this example of an IT executive resume (produced for CIO.com’s IT Resume Makeover series).
+Step into the use of color by altering your resume headlines with a single striking color or shading a few areas for emphasis, as shown in this example of a global TORI award-nominated executive resume.

 By easing the navigation required to digest your success stories, you can quickly set off important points, allowing recruiters to see snapshots of value that illustrate your value proposition.